The ability to improve one’s vision and get rid of glasses or contact lenses makes PRK desirable for many.

-The photorefractive keratectomy (PRK) is a refractive surgery technique that involves the use of an excimer laser which is an instrument that produces a laser light in the wavelength of 193 nanometres.
+The photorefractive keratectomy (PRK) is a refractive surgery in Istanbul that involves the use of an excimer laser.
+The latter is an instrument that produces a laser light in the wavelength of 193 nanometres.

-In fact, this technique is capable of correcting myopia up to about -10 diopters, but beyond these values the technique begins to lose its precision.
+In fact, this technique can correct myopia up to about -10 dioptres.
+However, beyond these values, the technique begins to lose its precision.

 The correction of astigmatism generally gets fewer results than those obtained in the case of myopia.
 However, with the latest generation laser, you get good results even on important astigmatisms.